JonJagger/cyber-dojo/readme.txt

 o) If the three tests return any other combination of traffic-lights the CyberDojo server assumes the language is installed by not working and it won't offer that language when you configure a new kata.

+You can test if a languages initial fileset is correctly setup as follows
+>cd cyberdojo/test/functional
+>ruby installation_tests.rb
+Sometimes this issues the following error
+   sh: Syntax error: Bad fd number which I fixed as follows
+>sudo rm /bin/sh
+>sudo ln -s /bin/bash /bin/sh

 manifest.rb Parameters